stackrox/stackrox/migrator/README.md

 Script should correspond to single change.
 Script should be part of the same release as this change.
 Here are the steps to write migration script:

-1. Lookup the current database version (`CurrentDBVersionSeqNum`) in `pkg/migrations/internal/seq_num.go` file.

-    The selected variable will be referred to as `currentDBVersion` in the next steps.

-2. Under `migrations` folder create new folder with name `m_{currentDBVersion}_to_m_{currentDBVersion+1}_{summary_of_migration}`

-    1. Ensure that the `summary_of_migration` follows the naming convention of previous migrations, i.e., postfix `_policy` if it modifies policies

-3. Create at least two files: `migration.go` and `migration_test.go`.
-These files should belong to package `m{currentDBVersion}tom{currentDBVersion+1}`

-4. The `migration.go` file should contain at least the following elements:
-    ```go
-   import (
-       "github.com/stackrox/rox/migrator/migrations"
-       "github.com/stackrox/rox/migrator/types"
-       // If needed for the sequence number management.
-       pkgMigrations "github.com/stackrox/rox/pkg/migrations"
-   )

-   var (
-       startSeqNum = {curentDBVersion}
-       migration = types.Migration{
-           StartingSeqNum: startSeqNum,
-           VersionAfter: startSeqNum+1,
-           Run: func(database *types.Databases) error {
-               // Migration code ..
-           },
-       }
-   )

-   func init() {
-       migrations.MustRegisterMigration(migration)
-   }

-   // Additional code to support the migration code
-    ```
-5. Add to `migrator/runner/all.go` line

-    ```go
-    _ "github.com/stackrox/rox/migrator/migrations/m_{currentDBVersion}_to_m_{currentDBVersion+1}_{summary_of_migration}"
-    ```

-6. Increment the `CurrentDBVersionSeqNum` sequence number variable used from `pkg/migrations/internal/seq_num.go` by one.
+1. Run `DESCRIPTION="xxx" make bootstrap_migration` with a proper description of what the migration will do in the `DESCRIPTION` environment variable.

-7. Determine if this change breaks a previous releases database.
+2. Determine if this change breaks a previous releases database.
 If so increment the `MinimumSupportedDBVersionSeqNum` to the `CurrentDBVersionSeqNum` of the release immediately following the release that cannot tolerate the change.
    For example, in 4.2 a column `column_v2` is added to replace the `column_v1` column in 4.1.
 All the code from 4.2 onward will not reference `column_v1`.
 At some point in the future a rollback to 4.1 will not longer be supported and we want to remove `column_v1`.
 To do so, we will upgrade the schema to remove the column and update the `MinimumSupportedDBVersionSeqNum` to be the value of `CurrentDBVersionSeqNum` in 4.2 as 4.1 will no longer be supported.
 The migration process will inform the user of an error when trying to migrate to a software version that can no longer be supported by the database.

+3. Write the migration code and associated tests in the generated `migration_impl.go` and `migration_test.go` files.
+   The files contain a number of TODOs to help with the tasks to complete when writing the migration code itself.

-8. To better understand how to write the `migration.go` and `migration_test.go` files, look at existing examples in `migrations` directory, or at the examples listed below.
+4. To better understand how to write the `migration.go` and `migration_test.go` files, look at existing examples in `migrations` directory, or at the examples listed below.

     - [#1](https://github.com/stackrox/rox/pull/8609)